McDonald v. City of Chicago: Reception

-The initial reactions to the Court's ruling were favorable from both the National Rifle Association and the Brady Campaign to Prevent Gun Violence.
-Both issued statements to the public that they feel they were vindicated by the Court's holding.
+The Court's ruling was received favorably by both the National Rifle Association of America and the Brady Campaign to Prevent Gun Violence.
+Each issued public statements indicating that they felt vindicated by the Court's holding.
 However, the court did not include a "clarification of the standard for review" as requested by the Brady group in their amicus brief.
 In a discussion on the day of the ruling Wayne LaPierre of the NRA and Paul Helmke of the Brady Center both agreed that the Court's ruling ruled out bans on handguns which are to be used for "lawful purposes" such as self-protection in the home.
-But as to the general question of gun laws not covered in McDonald, a large number of lawsuits are needed in order to determine whether any other existing State gun regulations might also be unconstitutional.
+But as to the general question of gun laws not covered in McDonald, a large number of lawsuits are needed to determine whether any other existing State gun regulations might also be unconstitutional.
 McDonald, supra., stated that the "2nd Amendment is 'fully applicable' to all of the States", but Wayne LaPierre expressed caution that the NRA has "a lot of work ahead" attempting to overturn other gun control regulations not covered by McDonald.
 Helmke predicted that in that regard the NRA was "going to lose most of those lawsuits".